Monovision, an option for avoiding reading glasses after 40

 I went to other laser centers that said Monovision doesn’t work and don’t even consider it!

 I hear this quite often and I vehemently disagree!
 Those centers are simply denying their patients access to a very powerful option; that of not needing reading glasses!
 I am monofitting myself and I promise you it works extremely well for me.
 I have a visually demanding job as an Eye Surgeon and can see extremely well to perform my job, without reading or distance glasses.
 I do agree that most Laser Centers don’t encourage monovision.
-Either they experienced enough with monovision to understand how well monovision works for the vast majority of men and women over the age of 45, or they are in too big of a rush and don’t want to spend the time necessary to fully explain monovision to prospective candidates.
+Either they not experienced enough with monovision to understand how well monovision works for the vast majority of men and women over the age of 45, or they are in too big of a rush and don’t want to spend the time necessary to fully explain monovision to prospective candidates.
 I do agree that monovision may initially sound crazy and it takes time to explain to patients the advantages of monovision.
 Many Laser Centers simply do not want to spend the necessary time with you to explain monovision.
 Monovision works in over 95% of my patients!
 I remind you that I do not charge extra for monovision and if you do not like monvision, I will retreat you at no charge and undo the monovision for you.
 If a Laser Center discourages you from considering monovision (rarely, people may have specific work or recreational situations not suitable for monovision, but this is rare!), I would invite you to have a free consultation with me and my staff regarding Laser Vision Correction and monovision.

 What if I am Monofitted with the laser and hate it?